material-components/material-components-android/docs/components/NavigationRail.md

 # Navigation Rail

 [Navigation rail](https://material.io/components/navigation-rail/#) provides
-access to primary distinations in your app on tablet and desktop screens.
+access to primary destinations in your app on tablet and desktop screens.

 ![The navigation rail container is 80 dp wide by default.](assets/navigationrail/navigation-rail-default.png)